The Great Moment (1944 film): Plot

 Eben Frost is seen heading through the snow to the farmhouse of William Morton's aging widow Lizzie.
-On the way he stops at a pawn shop and redeems a medal once awarded to Morton inscribed: "To the benefactor of mankind."
+On the way he stops at a pawn shop and redeems a medal once awarded to Morton inscribed: "To the benefactor of mankind.
+With the gratitude of humanity."
 At the Morton home, Lizzie reminisces to Frost about her late husband and their life together.

 In the brief first flashback to several years after his discovery, Morton mortgages his farm to pay for a trip to Washington, D.C. to meet President Franklin Pierce.
 The president declares his intention to ratify a large monetary sum awarded to Morton by a grateful Congress, but says Morton should first legitimize his claim in court by filing a patent infringement suit against some army or navy doctor.
 The newspapers loudly denounce Morton's greed, the court declares his discovery unpatentable, and Morton runs amok in a shop which is capitalizing on his discovery with no credit or royalties to him.

 Back in the present, Lizzie relates the details of Morton's recent death and their life together before, during, and immediately after Morton's discovery.

 The second flashback, follows Morton and Lizzie's courtship, early married years, and his tribulations as a dentist with patients who fear the pain of dental operations.
 Morton consults his former professor Charles T. Jackson, who cantankerously suggests cooling the gums and roots with topical application of chloric ether.
 Morton purchases a bottle of sulphuric ether and passes out when it evaporates in the living room of his home.

 Morton's former partner Horace Wells later comes by, telling of his discovery that nitrous oxide could serve as an inhalable general anesthetic.
 He asks Morton's assistance at a planned tooth extraction at Harvard Medical School before the class of prominent surgeon John Collins Warren.
 The demonstration fails when the patient cries out.
 Wells remains convinced of nitrous oxide's efficacy, but soon swears it off when his next patient almost fails to revive from an overdose.